RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Experiments

 \subsection{Unimodal Place Recognition Evaluation}

-To validate that our TACMA strategy effectively preserves the inherent discriminability of each modality, we evaluate the RPR and LPR accuracy of our network.
+In this section, we evaluate the RPR and LPR performance, utilizing only the corresponding unimodal branch of the trained network for evaluation.
 We report the average AR@K across all evaluation sequences for each radar type, alongside the mean LPR performance on MulRan and Boreas.
-As illustrated in~\figref{fig:unimodal}, our RPR performance not only surpasses R2L baselines, but also achieves comparable accuracy with specialized RPR methods.
-Furthermore, while the LiDAR branch exhibits a slight performance gap compared to SOTA LPR method BEVPlace++, it outperforms all R2L baselines.
-These results validate that under our strategy, both branches are effectively aligned without compromising their inherent discriminability.
+As illustrated in~\figref{fig:unimodal}, our RPR performance not only surpasses R2L baselines, but also achieves comparable accuracy with RPR methods.
+Furthermore, while the LiDAR branch exhibits a slight performance gap compared to SOTA LPR method, it outperforms all R2L baselines.
+These results demonstrate that, benefiting from the proposed TACMA strategy, our network achieves robust cross-modal alignment without compromising unimodal discriminability.